Netcracker/KubeMarine/documentation/Installation.md

 To switch from "route reflector" to "full mesh" topology:
 - change `fullmesh` parameter value to `true` in the `calico` plugin section in the cluster.yaml (it also may be removed so the default value of `fullmesh` is being used)
 - run `kubemarine install` with the `deploy.plugins` task only.
 Other plugins should have `install: false` in the cluster.yaml at this step
-- remove the labels `route-reflector=true` from the route reflector nodes manually.
+- remove the labels `route-reflector: true` from the route reflector nodes manually.
 If necessary, remove these labels from the cluster.yaml as well.

 **Warning**: For correct network communication, it is important to set the correct MTU value (For example in case `ipip` mode it should be 20 bytes less than MTU NIC size), see mor details in [Troubleshooting Guide](Troubleshooting.md#packets-between-nodes-in-different-networks-are-lost).